wodowiesel/PiFunk/README.md

 `-c` for compiling without linking for making .o object

-`-shared` for generating shared libraries
+`-shared` for generating shared object libraries

 `-fPIC` for generating position independent code (PIC) for bigger programs